minovermax/simpliearn-testing/README.md

 ## How to Run
 Best practice is to work with Google Colab.

-Open the file within Colab, and run!
+Open the file within Colab along with the transcript file and run!

 ## Current Progress
 - using 'roberta-large' to determine sentiment (positive, neutral, negative)